Creating a Farm to Match Your Values, Goals, Skills, and Resources

-BEGINNER – This course is for who have decided to make some or all of their livelihood from farming, and those who are actively planning the start-up of a farm in the next few years.
+BEGINNER – This course is for those who have decided to make some or all of their livelihood from farming, and those who are actively planning the start-up of a farm in the next few years.
 Each participate will be assessing their own resources and will begin developing a farm start-up plan.
 You do not need to have land or know what you will grow – just that you want to explore the possibilities and learn about the steps you need to take to begin farming.

 NOTE: This course covers some of the same material as BF 202: Business Planning, but at a much more introductory level.
 We recommend taking BF 101 first to prepare for the more advanced material in BF 202.